teaching-data-science/intro2ml/chapters/chapter03.md

   </h2>
   <p class="de526628">
   <a class="_46224d00 _7e2d93b5" href="/chapter03-03-classification-linearclassifiers"> Linear classifiers are an essential subclass of classification models.
-This Section provides the definition of a linear classifier and depicts differences between linear and non-linear decision boundaries.</a>
+This section provides the definition of a linear classifier and depicts differences between linear and non-linear decision boundaries.</a>
   </p>
 </section>